Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

+- _Map Markers_- The ability to add another marker pin to the map when a new park is added to the DB, and only show one pin on the map when the user uses the search bar to search for a park.

+- _Username Title_ - Add title class to the username to give it a capital first letter.

 - _Dropdown Arrows in Accordion_ - Make them point up when the accordion is open.

 - _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly for defensive design.